-Cookery Workshops – as we are all restricted to our homes for the time being, all workshops listed are suspended for the duration.
+Cookery Workshops – as we are all restricted to our homes for the time being, all in-person workshops are suspended for the duration.
 However, I am offering workshops via Zoom from the comfort of your own kitchen.
 These can be 1-2-1 or include family or friends.
-I am also offering FREE Cook-Alongs for children via my private Facebook group.
 Please contact me for further info.

 I’m Rameeza Rayner and I’ve been cooking for as long as I can remember!